-Terri Lucero, PhD
+Terri Lucero, PhD, she/her

 Executive Director

 Passion.
 If I had to sum up the reason I do the work I do as a psychologist in one word, that would be it.
-As the parent of two children with very different needs, my daily life fuels my passion for this work.
-Both of my children are gifted, and one has been formally identified as twice-exceptional.
-My own challenges in understanding each of their needs and effectively advocating for them within the school system have led to me to focus my work on helping other families.
+As the parent of two (now grown) children with very different needs, my daily life fuels my passion for this work.
+Both of my kids are gifted, and one has been formally identified as twice-exceptional.
+My own challenges in understanding each of their needs and effectively advocating for them within the school system led to me to focus my work on helping other families.
 Despite having specialized in assessment my entire career, I had not even heard the term “twice exceptional” until several years ago.
 Then I learned the outcome of my child’s psychoeducational assessment.
 This was an eye opening experience, and it became my mission to learn all that I could about twice-exceptional students and their unique needs.
 In my own journey as a parent, I realized that limited options exist for adequate assessment and support for gifted, 2e, and neurodivergent students.

 Becoming a Gifted and 2e Advocate